These were some of the principal guests of those who met at RAF Northolt in September 1983.

 Memorials large and small have been dedicated to 207 Squadron crews:

-Individual graves are respected by many individuals and communities in former Occupied Europe, to whom the Association was grateful.
+Individual graves are respected by many individuals and communities, in former Occupied Europe, for example at Eindhoven, to whom the Association was grateful.

 In 1998 three members of the crew of Lancaster DV361, EM-V were commemorated on a memorial erected by a local initiative at Brigstock, near Oundle.

 In September 2005, at the National Memorial Arboretum, Alrewas, the Association dedicated a tree and plaque to all who served on 207 Squadron.